RafaGago/mini-async-log/README.md

 When there are no allocation faults (faults column: 100k msgs) mal-blocking is exactly the same as mal-bounded.

-On the 100k case with low thread count mal-blocking/mal-bounded are the fastest of all.
+On the 100k case with low thread count mal-blocking/mal-bounded are the fastest.

-For the 1M msgs case when "mal-blocking" needs to back-off and wait it's fair backoff algorithm shows on the worst-case latency, which doesn't degrade with the thread count.
+For the 1M msgs case when "mal-blocking" needs to back-off and wait it's throughput drops but the worst-case latency stays controlled and lower than all the other asynchronous loggers.
+The worst case latency is still better than the one achieved by the synchronous variants when the thread count is high (!).

-Keep in mind that in mal the same bounded FIFO queue doubles as a FIFO and as a memory allocator (using customizations on D.Vjukov algorithm), so if the serialized message size doesn't fit on the queue bucket size the messages are discarded.
-This requires either a good entry size selection that you know that fits all the messages or using "mal-hybrid" (which is what the library intends).
+Keep in mind that in mal the same bounded FIFO queue doubles as a FIFO and as a memory allocator (using customizations on D.Vjukov algorithm), so if the serialized message size doesn't fit on the queue entry size the messages are discarded.
+This requires either a good entry size selection that you know that fits all the messages on the program (dangerous) or to use "mal-hybrid" (which is what the library intends).

+This requirement may be dropped on the future if modifying the queue to do multiple pushes in one atomic operation doesn't screw up the cache (producers touching the same cache line more often because the storage is on a separated contiguoud chunk).

 #### spdlog-sync ####